How Much Does a Somali Cat Cost? (2023 Price Guide)

 $15-$100+ per month

-Even if your cat goes outside, you’ll likely have a litter tray inside for them to use.
-Apart from food, this is one of the most significant costs for cat owners.
-On average, an indoor cat will go through around 20 pounds of a clay-based litter per month.
-Some litters cost more than others, and you may also decide to use things like litter mats, deodorizing sprays, or litter box liners.
+Even if your cat goes outside, you’ll likely have a litter box inside for them to use.
+Apart from food, litter is one of the most significant costs for cat owners.
+On average, an indoor cat will go through around 20 pounds of clay-based litter per month.
+Some litters cost more than others, and you may also decide to use litter mats, deodorizing sprays, or litter box liners.

-Many cat owners choose to replace cardboard scratchers monthly so their playful Somali Cat always has a nice fresh scratching surface.
+Many cat owners replace cardboard scratchers monthly, so their playful Somali cat always has a nice, fresh scratching surface.

 Entertainment